27th July 2022

-Winter isn’t just a fabulous time for beach walks with your dog.
+Bringing your dog to the coast is great for all sorts of reasons, the obvious one being the beach – a pup paradise.
+However, there’s plenty more for you and your four-legged friend to see and do when staying by the sea.
 When you stay in one of our paw-friendly holiday lets, you can explore all sorts of dog-friendly attractions in Cornwall.
-From the Eden Project to National Trust gardens, these are some of our favourites:
+From the Eden Project to National Trust gardens, here’s some of our favourites.

 Home to extensive woodland and park trails nudging the River Fal, Trelissick is high on the list of great days out with dogs.
 With mile-upon-mile of rolling green, woodland trails and a sheltered beach for splashing around, there are plenty of walks to choose from – with a map in the car park so you can choose your terrain and how far you want to roam.
 Refuel with coffee and cake in the dog-friendly courtyard café, and have a nose in the arts and craft gallery.
 If you’re feeling energetic and want to explore further, hop on the King Harry Ferry and float over the Roseland Peninsula.

 Image credit: National Trust

 Since Cornwall’s biggest visitor attraction opened its doors to dogs, they can join you on adventures along miles of pathways around the tiered gardens, admire the iconic biomes (from the outside) and join you for treats in the undercover eating area.
 There are a few ground rules to follow – you will need to keep your dog on a lead, and with you, during your visit (you can’t just tether them to a tree and head inside the biomes).
 However, if you want to take your dog back to your vehicle for part of your visit, there are car parking spaces with a shelter for dogs, one with a water tap.